 Over the past few years, I have gained more confidence with my composing (and, indeed, performing).
 I played percussion for the National Youth Brass Band of New Zealand in 2021 and they performed an arrangement of A Music Everywhere on their 2022 concert tour (while I was filming LEGO® Masters NZ Season 1 in Auckland).
 Attaining my ATCL on Piano at the end of 2021 was a huge personal achievement, along with my TCL Grade 6 on Violin and Percussion (all three exams were sat on the same day!).

 I have also received a number of commissions, namely Upon Clee Hill and The Ducks for the Nelson College for Girls 2021 Archi Con Legni Orchestra, and A Day In The Village for Rakuto Kurano and Mark Menzies as part of their 2022 DUPLEXITY tour of the South Island.
 Additionally, several rearrangements of A Music Everywhere have been requested by other choirs and ensembles.

-A final notable recent achievement is winning the Audrey Reid Composition Prize for 2022, an award given to an Otago- or Southland-based student aged 25 and under who has written an orchestral work.
+A notable recent achievement is winning the Audrey Reid Composition Prize for 2022, an award given to an Otago- or Southland-based student aged 25 and under who has written an orchestral work (at the time when I was studying music at the University of Otago).
 A Grand Adventure was the winning piece and it was performed by the Dunedin Youth Orchestra in the Connections Concert in the Dunedin Town Hall in September 2022.